uc-r/uc-r.github.io/analytics/predictive/ts_exploration.md

 <img src="/public/images/analytics/time_series/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

-Assessing autocorrelation can be quite useful for data sets where trends and seasonalities are heard to see.
+Assessing autocorrelation can be quite useful for data sets where trends and seasonalities are hard to see.
 For example, the following displays the monthly number of pigs slaughtered in Victoria, Australia from 1990-1995.
 There may be a slight trend over time but it is unclear.

 ```r